dynamics-of-stellar-systems/dynamite/docs/getting_started/code_overview.rst

 All settings for running DYNAMITE can be controlled from a single configuration file.
 This includes:

-- specifing the components of the gravitational potential
+- specifying the components of the gravitational potential
-- specifing the potential parameter values and ranges
+- specifying the potential parameter values and ranges
 - specify the type kinematic data, e.g Gauss Hermite vs BayesLOSVD histograms
 - settings for orbit library, e.g. number of orbits
 - the location of the input and output files